hmpl-language/hmpl/www/new-app/src/content/docs/about/discussion-and-development-of-an-open-source-project.md

 description: Discussion and development of an open source project
 ---

-# Discussion and development of an open-source project

 There are several official social media channels for discussing the project, where you can ask your question, suggest improvements, and much more.

 The first such platform, of course, is [GitHub discussions](https://github.com/hmpl-language/hmpl/discussions), where you can raise a discussion on a particular topic related to the project.